McGuinness and Irwin to team up at TT

-Isle of Man TT: John McGuinness and Glenn Irwin to team up with Honda for 2022
+Isle of Man TT: John McGuinness and Glenn Irwin to team up at Honda Racing for 2022

 Last updated on .From the section Northern Ireland

-Isle of Man TT legend John McGuinness will team up with Glenn Irwin at Honda for the 2022 TT in the superbike and superstock classes.
+John McGuinness will team up with Glenn Irwin at Honda Racing for the Superbike and Superstock classes at the 2022 Isle of Man TT and North West 200 events.

-McGuinness is set to celebrate his 100th TT race at next year's event, having previously won 23 times round the mountain course.
+McGuinness is set to celebrate his 100th TT race at next year's event, having previously won 23 times at the event around the Mountain Course.

-He will be joined by Northern Ireland's Irwin who will make his Isle of Man debut.
+He will be joined by Northern Ireland's Irwin who will make his debut over the unforgiving 37.73-mile TT road circuit.

 The pandemic scuppered Irwin's plans to make his first TT appearance in 2020.

-The Carrickfergus racer recently agreed to extend his deal with Honda in British Superbikes, which will see him ride for the Louth-based outfit for the third straight year.
+The Carrickfergus racer recently agreed to extend his deal with Honda in British Superbikes, which will see him ride for the Louth-based outfit for a third straight year.

-Having claimed four superbike wins at the North West 200 Irwin will hope to translate his success to the TT, where racing is set to begin on 4 June.
+Having claimed four Superbike wins at the North West 200 Irwin will hope to translate his success to the TT, where racing is set to begin on 4 June.

 McGuinness, who will be 50 next year, was the outright lap record holder around the 37.73-mile TT Mountain Course from 2004-2013, regaining the accolade in 2015 when he lapped at a personal best speed of 132.701mph.